ma8u/physgl/readme.txt

-﻿PhysGL
+PhysGL

-Quick Start for the Impatient PhysGL is a browser-based scripting language and development environment for quickly creating 3D computer graphics scenes, and/or animation.
+Quick Start for the Impatient

+PhysGL is a browser-based scripting language and development environment for quickly creating 3D computer graphics scenes, and/or animation.
 With your WebGL-enabled browser is pointing to a PhysGL installation (see physgl.org), you should see the main development screen, which consists of